-Music Reading for Guitarists: The Basics of Standard Notation
+Music Reading for Guitarists: Easy Standard Notation Course

 Welcome to the Standard Music Notation Tutorial for Guitarists